ID Scanning in the Last Mile: Operational Considerations

 Scalable capacity on demand

-Because of the ubiquity of the mobile device, delivery capacity isn’t limited by the reliance on single-purpose hardware.
-Instead, it can be rapidly scaled up to handle any volume of age-related deliveries with no hold-up in the driver’s daily schedule.
+Because of the ubiquity and relatively low price of the mobile device, delivery capacity can be rapidly scaled up to handle any volume of age-related deliveries with no hold-up in the driver’s daily schedule.
+Whether deploying a company owned, personally enabled (COPE) or bring your own device (BYOD) strategy, it’s easy to onboard new drivers and have them quickly ready to deliver.

 Securely integrate ID capture into existing apps